-The Department investigates and resolves individual consumer complaints, by either an informal negotiation process between the consumer and service provider, or by formal Department adjudicatory proceedings.
+The Department investigates and resolves individual consumer complaints through an informal negotiation process between the consumer and service provider.
+If necessary, the Department may conduct adjudicatory proceedings.
 The Department also tracks patterns of complaints in order to identify and resolve more widespread problems.

 The Department has regulations designed to afford consumer protections to residential landline telephone and cable subscribers, particularly with respect to billing and termination of service.
 Cable operators must make annual filings to ensure compliance with these consumer protection regulations, whereas telephone providers file rate schedules in accordance with these requirements.
-Through dedicated hotlines, published consumer information and advisories, fact sheets, outreach events, and a consumer-friendly website, the Department serves as a source of information to help consumers understand these industries, as well as to educate them about the service options available to them.
+Through dedicated hotlines, published consumer information and advisories, fact sheets, outreach events, and a consumer-friendly website, the Department serves as a source of information to help consumers understand their services.
 In addition, the Department often serves as a resource to the industry, providing guidance and information on consumer-related issues.

-FY 2017 Accomplishments
+FY 2018 Accomplishments

-During FY 2017, the Department concluded several dockets impacting Massachusetts businesses and consumers.
+During FY 2018, the Department concluded several dockets impacting Massachusetts businesses and consumers.
 Docket matters included:9

-- Reviewing and issuing orders on petitions to adjust basic service tier programming, equipment, and installation rates in communities served by Charter Communications,10 Comcast, Cox Communications, and Time Warner Cable; - Enforcing telecommunications carriers' annual revenue reporting requirements; - Reviewing the Department's regulations per the Governor's Executive Order 562 to Reduce Unnecessary Regulatory Burden.
+- Reviewing and issuing orders on petitions to adjust basic service tier programming, equipment, and installation rates in communities served by Charter Communications, Comcast, and Cox Communications; - Enforcing telecommunications carriers' annual revenue reporting requirements;